zhaleh-rahimi/e2e-cluster-forecast/README.md

 # End-to end Clustering-based Demand Forecasting
-This project implements demand forecasting by first clustering similar data segments, then applying a range of forecasting models.
+This project implements demand forecasting by first clustering similar data segments, then applying a forecasting model.
 The system supports both synthetic and real-world datasets, and allows CLI and Jupyter-based workflows.

 ## Project Structure